Founntain/osuplayer/ProfileTOS.md

 Don't post anything NSFW, hate-/harmful in your description or somewhere else in the client.
 This also includes your profile picture. *(sorry about that, but no anime tiddies as profile picture)*

 If you create a profile and don't reach level 2 in 24 hours **we have the right to delete your profile**.
 Please only create an account if you intend to use the player and its user feature as intended.
+If you entered a wrong name.
+Fear not, you are able to change your name in the settings.
+If this is not possible for some reason, please hit us up to get this resolved.
+Don't create a new profile because of that.
 You don't need a profile if you do not want to use the user features, such as collecting XP and statistics!
 If your profile was deleted, you will still be able to create a new profile if you believe you will use it as intended.